Hearable Technology Guide

 HearingTracker Audiologist Matthew Allsop provides an overview of the Sennheiser Conversation Clear Plus earbuds.
 Closed captions are available on this video.
 If you are using a mobile phone, please enable captions clicking on the gear icon.

 The earbuds are also comfortable in the ear and easily customizable with the iOS- and Android-compatible Conversation Clear app.
-They can be purchased through various online retailers for $849.95 which puts them within the typical price point of OTC hearing aids or other lower-end prescription devices.
+They can be purchased through various online retailers for $849.95 per set which puts them within the mid-range price of OTC hearing aids.

 Apple AirPods